dgvncsz0f/dot/README.rst

 =======

-There is a mechanism to apply small patches or replace files entirely per site.
-This is called overlay.
+There is a mechanism to apply small patches or replace files entirely per site when invoking dot-install.

-For this to work, there must a directory $HOME/dot.overlay, with one or more of the following directories (execution order):
+For this to work, there must a directory $HOME/dot.overlay with one or more of the following directories (listing execution order):

   * $HOME/dot.overlay/create/
   * $HOME/dot.overlay/prpend/
   * $HOME/dot.overlay/append/
   * $HOME/dot.overlay/update/

-Example, to create a new file named foo under $HOME/.dot/bin and to change .ssh/config:
+For instance, to create a new file named foo under $HOME/.dot/bin and to change .ssh/config:

   $ touch $HOME/dot.overlay/create/bin/foo

-  $ echo "# last line" >$HOME/dot.overlay/append/dot.ssh/config
+  $ echo ... >$HOME/dot.overlay/append/dot.bashrc

+  $ dot-install # will apply the changes above

+After this the file $HOME/.dot/bin/foo should have been created.
+Similarly, $HOME/.dot/dot.bashrc should have been modified.